DayDay0308/DayDay0308/README.md

 - ⚙️ Building scalable data pipelines & cloud-native systems
 - 📊 Passionate about analytics engineering and data-driven decision making
 - ☁️ Working with AWS, GCP, orchestration tools, and distributed systems
-- 📈 Trader since 2017 — applying quantitative thinking to financial markets
+- 📈 Applying quantitative thinking and analytics to financial markets since 2017
-- ♟️ Chess player with a systems-thinking mindset
-- 📚 Continuous learner — always reading, always building
+- 📚 Focused on continuous improvement, system design, and scalable engineering
-- 🌍 Open to **remote opportunities** in Data Engineering, Analytics Engineering & Software Engineering
+- 🌍 Open to opportunities in Data Engineering, Analytics Engineering & Software Engineering
-- 🚀 Focused on building production-grade, portfolio-ready solutions
+- 🚀 Focused on building production-grade and scalable engineering solutions

 ---